Facebook Pixel Code

 Understanding Credit Mix

-When it comes to rebuilding your credit, having a diverse mix of credit accounts can really make a difference.
+When it comes to rebuilding your credit, having a diverse mix of credit card accounts can really make a difference.
+Although this only accounts for 10% of your credit score, it is an often overlooked segment of consumer's credit scores.
 Credit mix refers to the variety of credit types you have, such as credit cards, installment loans, and mortgages.
 Lenders like to see that you can handle different types of credit responsibly.
-It's not the biggest factor in your credit score, but it still plays a role.
+It's not the biggest factor in your credit score, but it still important.

 Patience and Consistency